dexteresc/QuizLoader/readme.md

 ## Command Line Arguments

-Use `--update` to update the questions.
+Use `--help` to view availible command line arguments.

+Use `--new` to overwrite current quiz with a new quiz (from text-file).

 Use `--reset` to remove all save-files.